Everything you should know before shopping for a new TV

-Image quality has really improved across all price points recently, with even $600 TV sets able to be compared to ones that cost twice the price.
+Image quality has improved across all price points recently.
+Even $500 TV sets can be compared to ones that cost twice the price.

-The bad ones make things like 24p cinematic content juddery, or make motion in sports look bad.
-Most cheap TV sets will have some issues here, compared to premium brands like Sony who always perform well in this area.
+The bad ones make things like 24p cinematic content judders or motion in sports look bad.
+Most cheap TV sets will have some issues here.
+Premium brands like Sony always perform well in this area.

-Almost every TV will have HDMI 2.0 ports now, but you might get fewer on a cheaper TV, important if you want to connect multiple devices.
+Almost every TV will have HDMI 2.0 ports now, but you might get fewer on a cheaper TV.
+Know how many devices you want to connect before you buy.

 Audio (or the lack thereof)

 Even $100 spent here instead of on a more expensive TV will pay dividends immediately.
-You don’t need Dolby Atmos, or eARC, or anything fancy, just know that almost any soundbar will sound better than the internal speakers.
+You don’t need Dolby Atmos, or eARC, or anything fancy.
+Just know that almost any soundbar will sound better than the internal speakers.

 Your new year’s resolution should be 4K

 Sure, 8K is a more impressive tech and should correspond to a better image for you to watch.
-The thing is, just like when 4K TVs first came out, there is almost no content that’s created in 8K.
+The thing is, just like when 4K TVs first came out, there is almost no content created in 8K.

 One last thing…